 In an increasingly complex employment marketplace, for a company to attract top talent they need to be more agile, prepared, authentic and current.
 They should demonstrate robust IT infrastructures, visible plans to scale, and offer customer excellence, as well as a structured approach to Talent Management in order to provide opportunities for upskilling and promotion.

-In some surveys almost 70% of office workers want to continue to work from home post pandemic.
-Not only will candidates, who have the pick of companies, will want to be able to work remotely when they choose, but they will also want to work flexible hours and days.
-Consideration of location will be less important but salary will be.
-If it’s a choice for a highly qualified Spanish engineer to work in a company with a more enticing culture, then he or she may choose that over the highest wage.
-This makes it important for employers to highlight their USPs, UVPs and key differentiators, as well as portraying good remote team working to potential employees, not only on their website, but also in their recruitment posts.
+In some surveys almost 90% of office workers want to continue to work from home at least some of the time as organizations introduce Hybrid Working.
+Not only will candidates, who have the pick of companies, want to be able to work remotely when they choose, but they will also want to work flexible hours and days.
+Consideration of location may well become less important than salary.
+If it’s a choice for a highly qualified engineer to work in a company with a more enticing culture, then (s)he may choose that over the highest wage.
+This makes it important for employers to highlight their USPs, UVPs, and key differentiators, as well as portraying good remote team working to potential employees, not only on their website, but also in their recruitment posts.

 4. Use Social Media and Referrals

 For recruitment to be successful, organizations should no longer rely on placing recruitment ads and conducting one interview, which is still happening in many sectors.
 In the UK over 80% of roles are reportedly now filled via social media, whether it be LinkedIn, Twitter or even Facebook.
 Internal company champions will often highlight friends who they identify as a good fit for a certain role so referrals are also working well.